go-kod/kod/README.md

 #### Benchmark

-You can also use kod.Test to benchmark your application.
+You can also use kod.RunTest to benchmark your application.
 For example, create an adder_benchmark.go file with the following contents.

 ```go
 package main